Lea3D/stardew-multiplayer/README.md

 # Getting the game files.

 Getting the game files is arguably the hardest part.
 I love this game, and I do recommend buying it for yourself.<br>
-It is possible to download the files from my server, but I do not condone this for anything else than the host of your server.<br>
-Have fun!
+Have fun!<br>

-For indication on how to package the game yourself look at this document: [THE DOCUMENT](./guides/packaging.md).
+For indication on how to package the game yourself look at this document: [Packaging Guide](./guides/packaging.md).

 # Building the image:

-Once you clone this repository you can build the image using the following command:
+Once you clone this repository you can build the image using the following command:<br>
+Note that you need to package the game yourself, als place it with the correct name in the local root of the repo.
 ```sh
 docker build -f docker/Dockerfile . -t stardew-server:latest
 ```